-- Build more Maintain flexibility into street design standards to allow for local design preferences and to avoid costly and time-consuming variance process requirements. - Balance citywide needs, local design preferences, and best practices when-developing utilizing street design standards. - Provide for public involvement in the development utilization of street design standards and during the design phase of street-related Capital Improvement Projects. - Consider maintenance costs and issues when-developing utilizing design standards. - Develop Utilize design standards, including alternative designs, which accommodate emergency response routes and needs. - Require a minimum of one-sided pedestrian facilities on all streets. - Require green zones and green street treatments where appropriate and practical. - Maintain design consistency along a street's length where appropriate.
+- Maintain flexibility in street design standards to allow for local design preferences and to avoid costly and time-consuming variance process requirements. - Balance citywide needs, local design preferences, and best practices when utilizing street design standards. - Provide for public involvement in the utilization of street design standards and during the design phase of street-related Capital Improvement Projects. - Consider maintenance costs and issues when utilizing design standards. - Utilize design standards, including alternative designs, which accommodate emergency response routes and needs.

+- Require a minimum of one-sided pedestrian facilities on all streets. - Require green zones and green street treatments where appropriate and practical. - Maintain design consistency along a street's length where appropriate.